 Normalization across samples of sequencing data is performed to account for differences in sequencing depths.

 Rarefaction to even read count

 This is often performed by subsampling, without replacement of the QC’ed set of reads, to a smaller, predetermined, and fixed total.
 “Without replacement” means that each read that is selected and assigned to the normalized sample is not returned to the original pool, and thus cannot be selected again.
-An advantage of this approach is that data is retained as count data and thereby allows for further analyses with statistical tools requiring count data.
+An advantage of this approach is that data is retained as count data and thereby allows for further analysis with statistical tools requiring count data.

 Normalization by sample sum

-An alternative to normalization by rarefaction, where a subset and even number of reads are selected from each sample, read counts can be converted to relative frequencies by dividing by the sample sum.
+In an alternative to normalization by rarefaction, where a subset and even number of reads are selected from each sample, read counts can be converted to relative frequencies by dividing by the sample sum.
 Here, we use the full sample data and normalize it to relative abundances.
 The resulting values are fractions and therefore no longer count.

 The core microbiome

 The precise definition of the core microbiota varies between studies, but all aim to identify the more reliably detected taxa for further analysis.
 Measures of mean abundance across samples and fraction of samples with zero abundance are often used to filter the taxa for further analysis.
 Often, lower abundant taxa are removed from further single-taxa analysis or are analyzed using different statistical approaches that better handle their distribution properties.
 Thresholds and statistical models must be selected based on the individual study design, depending on the type of microbiome and goal of the analysis.